osanchezroca/UOC-2024P-TFG-PROJECTE/README.md

 <!-- LICENSE -->
 ## License

-Plataforma de reportatge d’esdeveniments en base a la geolocalització © 2024 by Oscar Sánchez Roca is licensed under CC BY-NC-SA 4.0.
+Plataforma de report d’esdeveniments en base a la geolocalització © 2024 by Oscar Sánchez Roca is licensed under CC BY-NC-SA 4.0.
 To view a copy of this license, visit https://creativecommons.org/licenses/by-nc-sa/4.0/

 <p align="right">(<a href="#readme-top">back to top</a>)</p>